 - Ischemic heart disease – as with hypertension, the purpose of ACE inhibitors is to reduce the risk of heart attack and stroke.

-- Chronic heart failure – used for the symptomatic treatment of heart failure, improving overall prognosis for the patient.
+- Chronic heart failure – used for the symptomatic treatment of heart failure, improving overall prognosis.

 - Diabetic nephropathy – ACE inhibitors can be used to prevent nephropathy from progressing in diabetic patients.
 They may also be used for chronic kidney disease (with proteinuria) to reduce proteinuria levels.

-The fundamental mechanism of ACE inhibitors pharmacology involves blocking the effects of ACE – “angiotensin-converting enzyme”.
+The mechanism of ACE inhibitors involves blocking the effects of ACE – “angiotensin-converting enzyme”.
 The ACE enzyme is predominantly found on the surface of pulmonary and renal epithelia.